Back to School With T1D

 Again, I approach these meetings with a spirit of cooperation and collaboration.
 Many of the people you are working with you to create these plans do not understand or have a lot of knowledge about type 1 diabetes, it’s effect on the body or academics or the needs of people with T1.
-It's very likely that you will need to educate!
+You will need to EDUCATE!
 This is very important to creating an effective plan!
 Most educators truly want what is in the best interests of your child and will want to do what is needed in order to make sure your child is successful.
 They just might need some education!
 It’s not uncommon for staff attending these meetings - especially if no one has had a plan in place before - to be worried about what is going to be required of them and that you are going to have unrealistic expectations.
 This is why I try to approach all meetings in a very non threatening way and try to be as flexible as possible while making sure that my child’s needs are met and her safety is the top priority.
 Your willingness to work WITH staff and not against them will go far.

 Bus Drivers: You may want to make an information sheet for your child’s bus driver and give it to him or her on the first day.
 That day is going to be a little crazy so maybe do a very quick overview, hand off the information sheet and say that you’re very willing to talk about concerns later when there is more time.
 If your child is young, you may want to request that he or she have a seat in the front.
-(Thanks to Misty for this tip!
-My daughter doesn't ride the bus so we don't have bus experience!!)

 See if the lunch menu is online.
 Some have the carb counts listed online.
 If not, you may be able to obtain that information from the food services office.